About the

 Infrastructure

-With over 75 programs in Health and Allied sciences, Business management, Sports, Biotechnology and Bioinformatics and Hospitality & Tourism studies, DYPU is today recognized as one of the finest institutions in the field of education, healthcare and sports.
+With over 250 + programs in Engineering, Health and Allied sciences, Business management, Sports, Biotechnology and Bioinformatics and Hospitality & Tourism studies, Law, Humanities, Public Health, DYPU is today recognised as one of the finest institutions in the field of education, healthcare facilities and sports.

 Teaching